janpolowinski/task-processing-unit-for-dswarm/README.md

 # if enable, task.do_ingest_on_the_fly needs to be enabled
 init.multiple_data_models=true

-# enables ingest (i.e. upload of data resources + ingest into given data model (in the data hub)
+# enables ingest (i.e., upload of data resources + ingest into given data model (in the data hub)
 ingest.do=true

 #############